SethMusulin/gn-interview/README.md

 ## Interview App
 This is a simple boilerplate shell for creating a small application.

-Please create a small app that shows a list of appointments and details.
-A mockup has been provided ('appt-list.jpg'') in the root directory and a small amount of data has been provided in the '/data' directory.

-When a user clicks on the 'Info' button, the details on the right hand side should change to reflect the currently selected appointment.
+Please create a small chat application with two main pages.
+The first page will be a form with an input for providing your username and a button to enter the chat room.

+The second page will be the chat room itself, with a list of messages that have been sent and a form with an input and a button for submitting messages.

+A primary restriction you have is that, because this will be an embeddable widget, the application must not affect the browser history of the client.

+Due to time constraints, don't worry about perfect styling or testing, but let us know how you would do both.

 ## Available Scripts

 In the project directory, you can run:
+### `npm install `

 ### `npm start`